 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
 There is no cost to you.
 Let’s see if you are eligible!

-With the number of computer networks doubling every five years, the job demand for Information Technology employees continues to heat up for this high paid career.
-If you qualify you can use the WIOA grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for IT employees continues to shoot up for this high paid career.
+If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 I have over 20 years’ experience in education.
 I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
 Finally, I got hired again, but this time on the corporate side.
 Then I learned about the WIOA grant and realized what a godsend this could be for people who lost their jobs or people with a limited income.
 Many others do not relish working with it becase of all the bureaucracy.
 The regulations vary from one county to the next and are often changing.
 However, I have always been good at dealing with red tape.
 My experience working in colleges gives me an in depth grasp of the many career choices and what it takes to get hired.
 I now specialize in assisting veterans, unemployed (and low income) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
 Let’s see what you are eligible for!